CodyAdam/codyadm/src/pages/projects/2022-04-12-Laval-Virtual-VR.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Laval Virtual VR 2022
+title: Participating in Laval Virtual VR 2022
 date: 2022/04/12
 sumary: VR experience for the Laval Virtual Europe 2022 to solve a problem in the field of energy consumption.
 tags: